 - Subverting this is the point of A Perfect Circle's "The Noose".
 It's about how people, more specifically recovering addicts, shouldn't expect instant forgiveness for any problems they've caused because they've cleaned up their lives.
 The person being discussed thinks they're easily forgiven, but the singer has a more critical viewpoint.

-- This was part of Jesus's shtick.
+- This was a large part of Jesus's message.
 Even for those who crucified Him: "Father, forgive them, they know not what they do."
-And after resurrecting, He forgave Peter's denial.
+And after resurrecting, He forgave Peter's repeated denials.

 - Deconstructed in a Hawaiian folk story about a young woman who was murdered by her betrothed when he erroneously believed she was cheating on him.
 The Gods keep reviving her, she keeps forgiving him and going back to him, trying to show that she is a good wife and faithful and true and loves only him and he just keeps killing her.

 - Merle of The Adventure Zone: Balance seems almost incapable of holding a grudge.
 He very quickly forgave Lucretia for erasing their memories, forgave Kravitz for crystallizing his arm, and even made amends with John, despite him personally killing him 50+ times and chasing his friends across all reality.
 The only grudge he seems to have is with Magnus, who chopped off his arm to save his life, though he probably only does that to mess with him.